dyan-dy/Baidu-LIC2021-MRC/README.md

 # Baidu-LIC2021-MRC
 models and codes for baiduAI LIC 2021 MRC tasks, based on paddlenlp

+# usage
+Modified the [baseline](https://github.com/PaddlePaddle/Research/tree/master/NLP/DuReader-Checklist-BASELINE) from paddlenlp.

+Due to the poor push speed and the limitation of fold volume, dataset and model .pdparams are not pushed.

+`download.sh` , downloading the dataset.
+`train.sh`, train the model.
+`run_eval.sh`, evaluation for the dev dataset.
+`prediction.sh`, generate the demanding result.

 # Final Result
 | Rank | F1 |	EM	| in-domain(F1)	| checklist(F1)	| vocab(F1)	| phrase(F1)	| semantic-role(F1)	| fault-tolerant(F1) |	reasoning(F1) |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |